Sohair63/buzz_image/README.md

 In the Rails app, create `config/initializer/buzz_image.rb`

-Add the following contect in the file:
+Add the following content in the file:

 ```ruby
 Rails.application.config.buzz_image.set_options do |options|